 (F) at the time of an execution against property of the debtor levied at the instance of an entity other than the holder of such statutory lien;

 (2) is not perfected or enforceable at the time of the commencement of the case against a bona fide purchaser that purchases such property at the time of the commencement of the case, whether or not such a purchaser exists, except in any case in which a purchaser is a purchaser described in section 6323 of the Internal Revenue Code of 1986, or in any other similar provision of State or local law;

 (4) is a lien of distress for rent.

 Accordingly, if a Trustee cannot avoid a statutory lien under Section 545, then the perfection of the lien itself is unavoidable.
 A common example of when the Section 547(c)(6) defense applies occurs when a mechanic’s or materialmen lien creditor perfects its lien within 90 days prior to the debtor filing bankruptcy.
 The perfection of such lien during the 90-day period will not be deemed a preference because it is considered a statutory lien, which is not avoidable.

 For readers looking for more information concerning preference litigation, including an analysis of defenses that can be asserted, below are several articles on this topic:

-Jason Cornell is a partner and bankruptcy attorney with the law firm Fox Rothschild LLP.
-Jason is admitted and practices before the United States Bankruptcy Court for the District of Delaware.
-You can reach Jason at 302 427-5512 or firstname.lastname@example.org.
+Carl D. Neff is a bankruptcy attorney with the law firm of Fox Rothschild LLP.
+Carl is admitted in Delaware and regularly practices before the United States Bankruptcy Court for the District of Delaware.
+You can reach Carl at (302) 622-4272 or at firstname.lastname@example.org.